rocfd/brewpitopes/README.md

       Download results as .pdb
       Save at /host/your/path/to/brewpitopes_projects/your_project/brewpitopes/B_structural_predictions/pdbrenum

-12. (Locally) Use the renumbered PDB to predict structural epitopes using [Discotope 2.0](https://services.healthtech.dtu.dk/service.php?DiscoTope-2.0) server and export the results as csv.
+12. (Locally) Use the renumbered PDB to predict structural epitopes using [Discotope 2.0](https://services.healthtech.dtu.dk/service.php?DiscoTope-2.0) server and export the results as .txt.
+Remove the last line "Identified...".
+Then, save as .csv by changing "\t" for commas.
       Default threshold.
       Select chain A by default.
       Save at ../Projects/your_project/brewpitopes/B_structural_predictions/discotope